 Sherwood Forest Holiday Park is a hidden gem in the North Notts countryside.

 If you want to stay put you’ll enjoy a lovely few days here.
-The site is heaven for kids, especially those that love the outdoors, with streams to swim and paddle in, and rope swings and playparks aplenty.
-But if you do want to explore, there’s a load of places close by worthy of a visit.
+The site is heaven for kids that love the outdoors, with streams to swim and paddle in, and rope swings and playparks aplenty.
+But if you do want to explore, there’s plenty close by that’s worthy of a visit.

-The site has more shower blocks dotted around than I think I’ve ever seen, all clean and warm, and the people that run the site are super friendly and couldn’t have been more helpful.
+The site has more shower blocks than I think I’ve ever seen, and the people that run the site are super friendly and couldn’t have been more helpful.